Introducing the Nature Groupie Interns for 2018

-For summer 2018, Nature Groupie will work with three UNH undergraduate interns: Alaina Rogers, Drew Parker, and Diane DeVries.
-Alaina and Drew will be working with partner agencies on conservation projects in the Seacoast region.
-Diane will be focusing on marketing and community outreach for Nature Groupie.
-Check out their bios below and stay tuned for their internship experiences throughout the summer.
-Welcome, Alaina, Drew and Diane!
+Over the summer in 2018, Nature Groupie will work with three UNH undergraduate interns: Alaina Rogers, Drew Parker, and Diane DeVries.
+Alaina and Drew will conduct field work with partner agencies on conservation projects in the Seacoast region.
+Diane will work on marketing and community outreach for Nature Groupie.
+Check out their bios and link to stories about their internship experiences below.
+Welcome Alaina, Drew and Diane!

 My name is Alaina Rogers, and I am an Environmental Conservation and Sustainability student at the University of New Hampshire.
 This internship will fall in the middle of my junior year, and I will get to work on several exciting environmental projects.
 These will include working with New Hampshire’s endangered New England Cottontail, managing invasive species, working on a gull study, and more.
 I am excited about the diversity of the projects and am positive there will be much to learn and share here!